refirst11/en/README.md

 - [Shiki](https://shiki.matsu.io/) - is minimal and cool syntax highlighting

 ## License

-The images from alum.ico and png a licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Please adhere to the terms of the CC BY-NC-ND 4.0 license and refrain from using the material illegally.

 source code is licensed under the MIT license.
+The images from alum a licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).